-- f) considerable financial difficulties of the instrument's issuer; - g) the issuer may be declared bankrupt or in some other financial reorganization; - h) breach of contractual clauses, such as failure to pay interest or the principal; - i) unavailability of an active market for the instrument in question due to financial difficulties; or - j) a measurable reduction in future estimated cash flows of a group of instruments from the initial recording of such assets, although the reduction cannot be identified with individual instruments of the group, including: - iii. adverse changes in the payment status of the issuers in the group, or - iv. local or national economic conditions that are correlated with the groups defaults.
+- f) considerable financial difficulties of the instrument's issuer; - g) the issuer may be declared bankrupt or in some other financial reorganization; - h) breach of contractual clauses, such as failure to pay interest or the principal; - i) unavailability of an active market for the instrument in question due to financial difficulties; or

+- a measurable reduction in future estimated cash flows of a group of instruments from the initial recording of such assets, although the reduction cannot be identified with individual instruments of the group, including: - iii. adverse changes in the payment status of the issuers in the group, or - iv. local or national economic conditions that are correlated with the groups defaults.

-As of December 31, 2015 the amount recorder for the impairment of securities held to maturity was Ps.
-37. As of December 31, 2014, the amount recorded for the impairment of securities available for sale and held to maturity was Ps.
-12 and Ps.
-60, respectively.
+As of December 31, 2016 and 2015 the amount recorder for the impairment of securities held to maturity was Ps.
+267 and Ps.
+37.

-During 2015 and 2014, accrued interest income from impaired instruments was Ps.
+During 2016 and 2015, accrued interest income from impaired instruments was Ps.
 1 and Ps.
 1, respectively.